odelbos/le-1-elixir-cryptoblocks/README.md

 The subject of this exercice is to play with binary and pattern matching.

-`CryptoBlocks` is used to split a binary in many blocks of specific size.
+`CryptoBlocks` is used to split a binary in many encrypted blocks of specific size.

-The input binary can be passed in one time to `CryptoBlocks` or in many times with chunks of different size. (ex: receiving a big file from socket and reading the stream with a buffer)
+The input binary can be passed in one time to `CryptoBlocks` or in many times with chunks of different size.
+_(ex: receiving a big file from socket and reading a stream with a buffer)._

+The encryption is made with the `AES 256 GCM` algorithm.

 As we are working with an accumulator to fit the size of each block to the required size it is necessary to call the `final()` function at the end of the processus.